Mary of Burgundy: Co-rule with Maximilian

-She retained her political primacy among the couple though.
-Her subjects looked at Maximilian's foreigner status and his military ambitions suspiciously.
+However, within the marriage, Mary retained her political primacy.
+Her subjects looked at Maximilian's foreigner status and his military ambitions with suspicion.
 They feared that he would prolong the war to regain the Duchy of Burgundy, and also that new successes would strengthen him and make him a second coming of Charles the Bold, whose legacy had left them with a feeling of distaste – a fear that would prove not unreasonable, considering his autocratic and militaristic tendencies during his later regency.
 Moreover, according to Philippe de Commines, Maximilian was too young, in a foreign land, had been "brought up very badly" and thus did not have the slightest idea how to conduct affairs of the state.
 Mary and Margaret tried to teach him French and Dutch but he proved a lazy student.
 Mary accompanied Maximilian on his many journeys, acting as the buffer between the German-speaking prince and their subjects.
 According to Juan Luis Vives, a near contemporary author, when her subjects approached her on political matters, she would consult her husband "whose will she regarded as law", but she was always able to administer everything according to her own wishes and Maximilian, a mild husband, would never oppose her will.
 She managed internal affairs and attended all assemblies where the couple needed to raise revenue.
 Burgundian coinage showed that Maximilian was never endowed with the official rank that contemporary royal husbands such as Ferdinand of Aragon achieved in their wives' possessions.
 Apparently, she could impose her will on her spouse in military matters as well, as shown in the two times she tried to do this.
 In one case, recounted by Maximilian in the manuscript of the Weisskunig, his advisors tried to prevent him from unleashing war against a stronger French army who had concentrated at the front, but he was determined to carry it out.
 The advisors asked for help from Mary, who told him he could go but should come back to say farewell to her first.
 When he went back, she had him promptly locked up in his own apartment.
 After long negotiations, he agreed to go dancing instead and was let out.
 In her official images and presentation, she was presented as an active, commanding ruler, usually on horseback and with a hawk.
 She adopted a more pacifistic image than her father, but her position as the rightful ruler was emphasized while Maximilian, armored and armed, tended to be shown behind his wife.
 This was in contrast with the profile portraits that Maximilian commissioned during his later reign as emperor, where she was often shown as the passive side.

 In order to bolster support for the government, she focused the most on public appearances, especially public shows of piety.

 The 1482 winter was harsh and France had declared a salt blockade, but the political situation in the Netherlands was overall positive; the French aggression was temporarily checked, and internal peace was in large measure restored.